Ancient Egyptian Mummification: The Complete Guide to the 70-Day Ritual

 • Body cleansing:

-The Egyptian mummification procedure began with the body being washed with Nile River water, which was considered sacred since it aided in the growth of their crops.
+The ancient Egyptian mummification procedure began with priests washing the body with Nile River water.
+They considered the water sacred because it aided in the growth of their crops.

 • Taking the brain out: